nglaeser/crypto-glossary/docs/Cryptographic-Primitives/signatures.md

 # Signatures

-!!! summary
-    Signatures are used to ensure authenticity.

 A digital signature scheme consists of three algorithms: a key generation algorithm $\mathsf{Gen}$ (or $\mathsf{KGen}$) that takes no input and outputs a keypair, a signing algorithm $\mathsf{Sign}$ that takes a private key and a message and outputs a signature, and a verification algorithm $\mathsf{Vrfy}$ that takes a public key, a message, and a signature and outputs 1 (the signature is a valid signature on that message) or 0 (the signature is not valid on that message).

 !!! notation "Signature scheme syntax"